KentinTL/thibaut-quentin-java-tester/README.md

 To run the tests from maven, go to the folder that contains the pom.xml file and execute the below command.

 `mvn test`

+Then to run integration tests go to folder test and use the commands below on com.parkit.parkingsystem `mvn verify`
+That product the Jacoco report, you can open it into the folder target/site/jacoco/index.html next
+`mvn surefire-report:report`
+That product the Surefire report, you can open it into the folder target/site/surefire-report.html